Watsonia railway station

-Watsonia railway station is a commuter railway station on the Hurstbridge line, which is part of the Melbourne railway network.
+Watsonia station is a railway station operated by Metro Trains Melbourne on the Hurstbridge line, part of the Melbourne rail network.
 It serves the north-eastern suburb of Watsonia, in Melbourne, Victoria, Australia.
 Watsonia station is a ground level unstaffed station, featuring an island platform.
 It opened on 23 June 1924, with the current station provided in 1977.

 History

 Watsonia station was provisionally known as Collina during construction.
 Like the suburb itself, the station is named after Frank Watson, a local landowner who subdivided his property, Grace Park, into the Grace Park Station Estate.

-The current station dates back to 1977, when that section of the railway line was lowered to remove a number of level crossings.
-In 1979, the line between Macleod and Greensborough stations was duplicated.
+On 19 June 1976, the original station was closed and demolished with a temporary alignment and station provided while construction works on a lowered line and station were taking place.
+The temporary station opened the next morning on.

+The new Watsonia station opened on 11 December 1977 in a cutting in order to remove level crossings at Watsonia Road, Grimshaw Street and Williams Street.
+Upon opening of the cutting the temporary alignment was dismantled with the temporary station demolished.
+However initially, only a single platform (the present day platform 2) was completed with the line remaining single track until duplication works were completed from Macleod to Greensborough with the second track being commissioned on 11 August 1979.

 During 1988-1989, the present Greensborough Highway overpass, located nearby in the down direction from the station, was provided.

 In December 2007, Watsonia was upgraded to a premium station.